rossb34/MastersFinal/index.md

 where $U_i$ are uncorrelated random variables on $U(0,1)$

 <!--
+Shaw recommends this as the best method to evenly sample a simplex or a subject of it.

 implicit constraints of long only and weights sum to 1 -->